-Please join us for the next virtual NIH BRAIN Initiative Multi-Council Working Group meeting on Thursday, May 20, 2021.
-Videocast will be available for the open meeting session.
+The next virtual NIH BRAIN Multi-Council Working Group meeting will be held on Monday, May 16, 2021.
+Please joins us for the open meeting session available on videocast.

 SPIE journal Neurophotonics has published the first of two extensive status reports on tools for brain science.